Chapter IV

 In a way... the oncologist is not really who you want to call.
 You want to call the patients, people who trusted each oncologist with their life and learned whether that trust was warranted.
 The patients have information beyond what the typical oncologist is likely to disclose, such as whether the doctor listens, whether they rush, whether their diagnoses prove correct, and whether their patients are cured.

 However, you cannot collectively dial all the patients of the world's oncologists; even if you had a team of people to help you make thousands of phone calls, you do not know the names or numbers of each oncologist's patients.
 They are not listed anywhere you can find.
 Some of them are almost certainly friends of friends of friends of yours... so the path to an introduction might exist... but you cannot see or traverse it.
 Indeed, the information is almost certainly there.
+But you have no way to ask.

 First Why: Why Individuals Cannot Evaluate at Scale

 Consider the CV of the oncologist from the example above.
 It represents layers of transferred trust from medical schools that observed her learn, residency programs that observed her practice, and credentialing boards that reviewed her record.
 Patients who trust the CV are trusting these institutions to have done the observation on their behalf.
 But after treatment, successful patients hold something stronger: trust built through their own time with her, perhaps through diagnoses that proved correct or through her listening when they were afraid.
 While the CV offers borrowed trust, the relationship offers earned trust.
+And crucially, the relationship is mutual.
+Because the oncologist depends on her patients for referrals and reputation, if she misleads her patients, she loses something she values.
+This mutual dependency helps to make the trust enforceable.

-Sociologists call these high-trust relationships "strong ties": relationships characterized by sustained interaction, emotional investment, and mutual obligation.
+Sociologists call these high-trust relationships "strong ties": relationships characterized by sustained interaction, emotional investment, and mutual obligation (Granovetter 1973).
 The last element is crucial.
 Mutual obligation means both parties have stakes in the relationship's continuation... and therefore both bear costs if they betray it.
 This is what makes strong-tie trust enforceable rather than merely hopeful.

 Second Why: Delegation Centralizes or Fails to Scale